 These Homemade Apple Fritters check all the boxes!

-Finding a really good apple fritter at a donut shop is hit and miss.
+Finding a really good apple fritter at a donut shop is hit or miss.
 Too often they are dry, hard, or overly greasy.
 And frequently, there is hardly any apple in them to speak of.
 We have high standards when it comes to our fritters and what we want them to be like!

 Qualities of an apple fritter